Note: My Web pages are best viewed with style sheets enabled.

 What happened to Terri Schiavo and her husband proves that there are far too many busybodies who do not know you but who would willingly interfere in personal life-and-death decisions affecting you.
 Many of them are motivated by religious beliefs that might be quite contrary to your own.
 Some will go to any extent to enforce their beliefs, including the involvement of the government.

 *** Begin Right Sidebar ***Some individuals rely on living wills or advance directives for health care.
 These clearly state their wishes and instructions for how they want to be treated, what they want to happen if they ever become incapacitated and unable to direct their own care.
 However, a durable power of attorney for health care also appoints a specific individual to enforce those wishes, to ensure those wishes are not ignored.
 For that reason, I prefer to rely on a durable power of attorney and not on a living will or advance directive.

 The Schindlers tried to terminate Michael Schiavo's guardianship over his wife.
 My durable power of attorney provides for nominating a guardian and even successfor guardians, all of whom will follow my wishes.
-Before anyone can interfere, there is a line of four potential guardians who know what I really want.
+Before anyone can interfere, there is a line of three potential guardians who know what I really want.

 *** Begin Right Sidebar ***

 To prevent such interference, what everyone needs is a durable power of attorney for health care, clearly stating who has the legal right to make medical decisions for you when you can no longer make those decisions for yourself.
 Both my wife and I have executed such powers of attorney and had them notarized.
 Addressing some of the issues raised by Terri Schiavo's situation, mine states: